uni-kakurenbo/AtCoder-Language-Update_2024-11_CXX23_proposal/pages/index.md

 ## [Compile flags](https://github.com/uni-kakurenbo/AtCoder-Language-Update_2024-11_Cpp23-GCC14_draft/blob/main/config)
-Some other flags might be appended, depending on libraries that is to be installed; see also compile script (`compile.sh`), which appears below.
+Some other flags might be appended, depending on libraries that is to be installed; see also [compile script](https://uni-kakurenbo.github.io/AtCoder-Language-Update_2024-11_CXX23-GCC14-2-0_proposal/#compile-script), which appears below.

 ### Basic
 - `-std=gnu++23`